CyberFlameGO/svnpython/Doc/library/codecs.rst

    The *errors* argument will be assigned to an attribute of the same name.
-   Assigning to this attribute makes it possible to switch between different error handling strategies during the lifetime of the :class:`IncrementalDecoder` object.
+   Assigning to this attribute makes it possible to switch between different error handling strategies during the lifetime of the :class:`IncrementalEncoder` object.

    The set of allowed values for the *errors* argument can be extended with :func:`register_error`.

-   .. method:: decode(object[, final])
+.. method:: IncrementalDecoder.decode(object[, final])

    Decodes *object* (taking the current state of the decoder into account) and returns the resulting decoded object.
 If this is the last call to :meth:`decode` *final* must be true (the default is false).
 If *final* is true the decoder must decode the input completely and must flush all buffers.
 If this isn't possible (e.g. because of incomplete byte sequences at the end of the input) it must initiate error handling just like in the stateless case (which might raise an exception).

-   .. method:: reset()
+.. method:: IncrementalDecoder.reset()

    Reset the decoder to the initial state.

 The :class:`StreamWriter` and :class:`StreamReader` classes provide generic working interfaces which can be used to implement new encoding submodules very